 Ok so it HAS to be the South Rim and you really can only spare one day and quite frankly you are not willing to spend 12+ hours on a bus, then it’s time to revert to America’s number 2 form of transport, the Aeroplane!

-There are no major airports near enough to the South rim to make it worth your while flying commercially, but there are several options to fly into the small regional Grand Canyon National Park Airport at Tusayan.
+There are no major airports near enough to the South rim to make it worth your while flying commercially.
+You can Fly into Flagstaff commercially, both American and United fly here, but you are still 75 miles from the park and this is only really an option for multi-day visits.
+However, for short Visits from Vegas, there are several options to fly into the small regional Grand Canyon National Park Airport at Tusayan.

 The National Park operates a Shuttle service direct from Tusayan to all areas of the national park, but most of the Tours that fly in offer free Ground Transportation.
 The Flight from Las Vegas (we actually either Boulder or Henderson) takes just over an hour and you normally have 3-4 hours of time at the Park, this is enough to see the highlights and get the REAL Grand Canyon ticked off your list.